OpenDirective/opendirective.github.io/_posts/2020-09-11-sending-mail-with-g-suite.md

 ---

 <div class="message">
 If you have a G Suite instance then sending emails from a backend using Gmail turns out to be really simple.
-Using the Gmail API rather than SMTP and enabling G Suite global delegation means you can simply send email as a G SUite user.
+Using the Gmail API rather than SMTP and enabling G Suite global delegation means you can simply send email as a G Suite user.
+Here's how I did it with Netlify Functions.
 </div>

 ## Email options for backend